-All coaches/adults involved in a regulated activity (i.e. supervising, instructing, coaching or caring) will have completed an FA online Safeguarding training module and anyone involved in these activities for more than 3 days in any 30 days must have an in-date FA-DBS check. (i.e. an Enhanced DBS Check with a children’s barred list check).
+All coaches/adults regularly involved in a regulated activity (i.e. supervising, instructing, coaching or caring) will have completed an FA online Safeguarding training module and anyone involved in these activities for more than 3 days in any 30 days will have an in-date FA-DBS check. (i.e. an Enhanced DBS Check with a children’s barred list check).

 The Club will aim to follow the recommended ratios which are as follows:

 |Age Group||Adult:Child Ratio*||No.|